No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 Step 3: Install Docker

-Hostinger's Ubuntu 22.04 image doesn't include Docker by default, so install it manually:
+Hostinger's Ubuntu 22.04 image doesn't include Docker by default:

 sudo apt install -y ca-certificates curl gnupg